Munda languages: Sora-Gorum

 In Sora, noun incorporation is a valency-reducing effort, close to what described by Mithun's type III incorporation.
-Each noun has a combining form (CF), which is a compact, compressed monosyllabic form of free-standing noun, which has been stripped of its functional morphology (weak suppletion) and does not adhere to bimoraic constraint.
-Only CFs are allowed to be in compounds with the verb stem.
+Every noun has a combining form (CF), which is a compact, compressed monosyllabic form of free-standing noun, having been stripped of its functional morphology, and does not adhere to bimoraic constraint.
+Only CFs are allowed to form compounds with verbs.
 The resulted verb-noun incorporated compound is syntactically distinct from phrases.
-Unlike North Munda, which resticts it to oral literature, noun incorporation in Sora is in fact pervasive in daily conversations, with all nouns other loanwords having a possible CF, which allows the creatation of sequences of complex verb phrases.
+Unlike in North Munda where it is restricted to oral literature, noun incorporation in Sora is in fact pervasive in daily conversations, with every noun except loanwords having a possible CF, which allows the creation of sequences of complex verb phrases.

 While the most salient effect of object noun incorporation in most polysynthetic languages is the lowering of the scope of the verb and the converting of transitive verbs to intransitive, incorporation of transitive subject/agent is considered atypical and occupies at the lowest position of the hierarchy.
 That made the incorporation of transitive subjects to have once been considered theoretically impossible by some linguists.
-Among all languages, there are few exceptional attested cases other than Sora that permit such type of incorporation including some Athabaskan languages like Koyukon and South Slavey.
+Among all languages, there are few exceptional attested cases that permit such type of incorporation including some Athabaskan languages like Koyukon and South Slavey, and indeed, Sora.